scott-w/pyne-django-tutorial/README.md

 The `ModelForm` will automatically take the fields from the attached model and translate them to our templates and back into the database.

-Let's create a new view:
+Let's open `views.py` and create a new view:

 ```python
 class ChatCreateView(CreateView):